benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 ---
 published: true
-title: "Welcome to the Post-CMS World"
+title: Welcome to the Post-CMS World
-description: "Jekyll (and other static-sites) lead to simple, flexible, and reliable websites that allow for a renewed focus on what actually matters: the content."
+description: 'Jekyll (and other static-sites) lead to simple, flexible, and reliable websites that allow for a renewed focus on what actually matters: the content.'
 author: Ben Balter
 layout: post
 comments: true
 category: Technology
 tags: WordPress Jekyll GitHub benchmarking benchmarks
 ---

 You may notice things are bit snappier around here these days, having [recently converted](https://github.com/benbalter/wordpress-to-jekyll-exporter) the site from WordPress, to [Jekyll](https://github.com/mojombo/jekyll).[^4]